MEET THE TEAM!

 Before founding BODY WORX PT, Jodi worked 6 years in the adult outpatient PT setting where she treated a variety of orthopedic and neurological diagnoses.
 She has obtained several post professional certifications including: Dry Needling Certification, Certified Strength and Conditioning Specialist (CSCS), Blood Flow Restriction Training, Graston Technique, SFMA, FMS, TRX, LSVT Big, and CrossFit L2 Coach.

-Jodi considers herself a life long, everyday athlete.
+Jodi considers herself a life-long, everyday athlete.
 In high school, she played basketball, softball, volleyball, track & field, cheered, and was in the marching/symphonic band.
-She has ran multiple 5K/10Ks, a half marathon, obstacle course races, and enjoys skiing, wake boarding, hiking, and kayaking.
-Jodi is an avid CrossFit athlete and has enjoyed coaching and training at CrossFit Abilene for the past 8 years.
+She has ran multiple 5K/10Ks, a half marathon, obstacle course races, and enjoys hunting, skeet shooting, skiing, wake boarding, hiking, and kayaking.
+Jodi is an avid CrossFit athlete and has enjoyed coaching, competing, and training at CrossFit Abilene for the past 8 years.
 She takes pride in keeping her patients and athletes healthy and active so they can continue to do the things they love for the rest of their lives.

 Maci is the office manager and doer of all things at BODY WORX PT.
 She keeps things running smoothly and efficiently around here.
 If you have a question about BWPT or would like to get scheduled for an appointment, she's your gal.
 In addition to her skills as office manager, Maci is a CrossFit coach at CrossFit Elevate and holds certifications as a CrossFit Level 1 Coach, CrossFit Aerobic Capacity, CrossFit Kids, and CrossFit Gymnastics.